Sand Tart Cookies (Slice & Bake Buttery Sugar Cookies)

 This is a matter of personal preference.
 Many people prefer cookies that are soft and chewy while others are very firmly in the crispy camp.
 Sugar cookies are “supposed” to be just the way you like them!

-Another reason is that perhaps you were a bit light-handed with the flour or add-ins.
-Measure carefully and follow the recipe directions.
+Not enough flour: Another reason is that perhaps you were a bit light-handed with the flour or add-ins.
+Measure carefully and follow the recipe instructions.

 How do you tell?
 Take the cookies out of the oven and look at them closely.
 If the middle of the cookie looks shiny or glossy, and is really soft when you touch it with your fingertip, the cookie is underbaked and needs a couple more minutes in the oven.

-- Like a lemon flavored cookie?
-Substitute a teaspoon of lemon extract for one teaspoon of the vanilla extract.
+- Lemon flavored cookies: Substitute a teaspoon of lemon extract for one teaspoon of the vanilla extract.
 The two flavors complement each well.
-Or try these Lemon Sugar Cookies!
+Or try these lemon sugar cookies!

 More Slice and Bake Cookies